derek-adair/python-workflow/README.md

 * xvfb (runs gui apps w/o a frame buffer, needed for funcitonal tests in firefox)
 * firefox
 * xfonts-100dpi/75dpi/scalable

+*Python-2.7 version*
+Some apps are STILL (/sigh) using 2.7 python.
+As I am not planning on supporting specific sub versions of 2.7, this one should do just fine.

 Pre-Reqs
 ========